Search Results for: "Conflict Stability and Security Fund CSSF"

 Working across Jordan in 18 locations, the project aims to provide stability and cohesion at the local level by increasing the capacity of community leaders and community based organisations to better identify sources of tension and conflict and respond to them through social projects and small scale infrastructure.

 This programme aims to support (1) Inclusive economic growth in Egypt through an improved fiscal position, an improved business environment, job creation, and international recognition of the improved quality of governance.
 (2) Education reform to increase public access to quality education, increase human capital and strengthen economic participation.
 (3) Government reforms, strengthening civil society, and directly supporting NGOs in order to tackle inequality, marginalisation and extreme poverty.
 This is an ODA and non-ODA integrated programme.
 The spend reported against this programme is the ODA element alone.
-This programme included Covid-19 activity.
+This programme included Covid-19 activity in FY 20/21 Q1 and Q2.